-The lecturers are each specialists upon their separate topics and the following is a partial list of the subjects as planned: the craftsmanship and technique and the chemistry and physics of fine arts painting; slow motion pictures of the life figure in action; exhibition of contemporary illustrations and talks by outside artists; a short history of architecture with slides; cartooning art.
+The lecturers are each specialists upon their separate topics and the following is a partial list of the subjects as planned: the craftsmanship and technique and the chemistry and physics of fine arts painting; slow motion pictures of the life figure in action; the artists' business of exhibiting; a short history of architecture with slides; cartooning art.
 Additional topics may be duly announced.